sentialabs/sentialabs.com/_posts/2018-09-13-API-Gateway-Types-Compared.md

 There is one caveat: if you try to access a Private API Gateway over VPN or VPC Peering, the hostname for the API Gateway will not resolve at the other end.
 There are two solutions for this:
 * Use the VPC Endpoint's DNS, which is publicly resolvable.
 However, you do need to specify the `Host` Header.
 An example in cURL: `curl https://vpce-04dee3730b094b205-zg5cu7h2.execute-api.eu-central-1.vpce.amazonaws.com/test -H 'Host: oxppfikjm4.execute-api.eu-central-1.amazonaws.com'`
 * Place an Application Load Balancer with an SSL certificate (e.g. `api.mydomain.com`) in front of the IP addresses of your PrivateLink network interfaces.
 Also deploy a custom domain name for `api.mydomain.com` and a base path mapping for your API Gateway.
 Then add a Route 53 record that points `api.mydomain.com` as an alias to your ALB.
 This solution is quite complex, but we've tested it and it works.
-We might write a separate blog post about it later.
+Describing the full solution is outside the scope of this post, but we might write a separate blog post about it later.

 # When to use which API Gateway
 We've discussed the three variants of API Gateway: Edge Optimized, Regional and Private.
 The big question is when to use which.
 Coincidentially, we made a flow chart for this!